-The term “costume jewelry” was coined in the 1920s, but jewelry and ornamentation made out of non-precious materials have been worn since ancient times.
-While it is sometimes labeled as “junk,” “fake,” or "fashion" jewelry, costume jewelry often incorporates workmanship and materials on par with, or better than, fine jewelry.
+The term “costume jewelry” has been in use since as early as 1916, but jewelry and ornamentation made out of non-precious materials have been worn since ancient times.
+While it is sometimes labeled as “junk,” “fake,” or "fashion" jewelry, antique and vintage costume jewelry often incorporates workmanship and materials on par with, and sometimes better than, fine jewelry.

 In a way, the roots of this movement can be traced to the 17th and 18th centuries, when Europe’s collective lust for precious gemstones, in particular diamonds, prompted many jewelers to look for more affordable substitutes in glass.
 In 1724, a young jeweler named Georges Frédéric Strass developed a special leaded glass known as paste that could be cut and polished with metal powder so that it seemed to twinkle like a diamond in candlelight.
-Before long, his “diamante” creations were all the rage in Parisian society.
+This did not sit well with his ruler, the Empress Maria Theresa, who wanted diamonds (and anything resembling the stones) to herself.
+At her direction, Strass' invention was sold to the French, which how his “diamante” fakes became the rage of Parisian society.

 Under the influence of Queen Victoria and her tragic romance, 19th-century women took to wearing jewelry made with non-precious materials such as paste, mirrored-back glass, human hair, and black jet for specific, sentimental reasons such as romance or mourning.
-Then, by 1892, Austrian jeweler Daniel Swarovski developed his coveted fine crystal rhinestones, made with high-lead-content glass and a permanent foil backing.
+Then, in 1892, Austrian jeweler Daniel Swarovski developed his coveted fine crystal rhinestones, made with high-lead-content glass and a permanent foil backing.
 This allowed his rhinestones to effectively imitate the facets and luster of any gemstone, from diamonds and rubies to sapphires and emeralds.
+Affordable antique jewelry was also produced with gold substitutes like pinchbeck and cheap natural materials like iron, steel, gutta percha, and shell.

 Much of this new fad-oriented jewelry was made out of a new hard plastic material called Bakelite, a plastic resin invented by Leo Baekeland in 1907.
 Bakelite could be produced in bright colors, which were given fun names like Apple Juice, Butterscotch, and Salmon.
 Wildly popular in the 1930s and ’40s, Bakelite was hard enough to be carved and polished into all sorts of intriguing shapes for beads and bangles.